-When you buy an auto policy, you put together a "package" of insurance from standard types of coverage—a package that will protect you, your family, your vehicle, and your assets.
+When you buy an auto policy, you put together a "package" of insurance from standard types of coverage—a package that can protect you, your family, your vehicle, and your assets, subject to policy terms and conditions.
 Note that many states require at least a specific minimum amount of insurance.
-Before you can determine the specific insurance coverage that's right for you, you need to become familiar with the standard types of auto insurance coverage offered.
+Before you can determine the specific insurance coverage that's right for you, you need to become familiar with the standard types of offered.
 They include:

 - Collision coverage